-The Centers for Medicare and Medicaid Services (CMS) contracts with Medicare Advantage plan sponsors (such as Aetna and Blue Cross Blue Shield), which in turn contract with healthcare organizations to provide healthcare services under the plans.
-If your organization provides services to Medicare Advantage patients, CMS requires your Medicare Advantage sponsors to ensure that you are meeting certain compliance requirements.
+The Centers for Medicare and Medicaid Services (CMS) contracts with Medicare Advantage plan sponsors (such as Aetna and Blue Cross Blue Shield), which in turn contract with healthcare organizations to provide services under the plans.
+If your organization provides services to Medicare Advantage patients, CMS requires that your Medicare Advantage sponsors ensure that you are meeting certain compliance requirements.

 Organizations can become and remain compliant with the Medicare Advantage compliance requirements by completing the following steps:

 - Create compliance standards, policies and procedures and designate a Medicare Advantage compliance officer.